MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/applications-support.md

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), [Office 365](https://download.microsoft.com/download/E/C/F/ECF42E71-4EC0-48FF-AA00-577AC14D5B5C/Azure_Information_Protection_licensing_datasheet_EN-US.pdf)*

 Use the following information to help you understand how the most commonly used end-user applications and services can use the Azure Rights Management service from Azure Information Protection to help protect your organization's documents and emails.
 These applications include Word, Excel, PowerPoint, and Outlook.
-The services include Exchange and SharePoint.
+The services include Exchange and Microsoft SharePoint.

 > [!NOTE]
 > To verify the applications and versions that the Azure Rights Management service supports, see [Applications that support Azure Rights Management data protection](./requirements-applications.md).